Common Injuries with Construction Workers

 If someone other than your employer did something that led to your construction accident, you may be able to sue.
 For example, if there was an architect involved and overseeing the project, and the architect’s negligence led to your injury, then you may have a third-party lawsuit claim.
 If a tool or machine was defective, then you may have a third-party lawsuit claim against the manufacturer of the bad machine.

 Third-party lawsuit claims let you obtain compensation not available through workers’ compensation, such as payment for pain and suffering.
 However, you’ll need to show either negligence or that a product, machine or tool was defective when used as intended in order to successfully make a third-party claim.

 How Our Attorneys Can Help Injured Construction Workers

 If you or a loved one was hurt in a construction accident while performing work in a job, a lawyer from the law firm Hardison & Cochran can provide you with comprehensive legal representation.
 We can help you to:

 - Determine whether to file a workers’ compensation or third-party liability claim (or both)

 - Deal with the workers’ compensation insurer if the bills aren’t being paid, if there is a dispute over medical coverage or if the insurer tries to force you back to work too early

 - Gather evidence to prove your eligibility for compensation

-- Keep your claim moving forward
+- Keep your construction accident claim moving forward

 - Appeal a workers’ compensation claim denial